Antvirf/stui/README.md

 - Show `sdiag` output for scheduler diagnostics
 - (if Slurm accounting is enabled) Explore `sacctmgr` tables, search across rows with regular expressions
 - Configure table views with specific columns/content of your choice
-- Optimized to minimzie load on the Slurm scheduler by only fetching the data user is looking at.
-Default configs make ~1 request per minute.
+- Optimized to minimize load on the Slurm scheduler by only fetching the data user is looking at.
+Default configs make ~1 request per minute after initial startup.

 `stui` requires no configuration - if you can talk to your Slurm cluster with `squeue`/`scontrol`, you can run `stui`.
 Several configuration options are available and detailed below.